wmalab/DiffGR/README.md

 smooth.size           numeric.
 The size controlling the smoothing level (The size varies across different
                       resolution and is guided by Hicrep paper).
-In this paper, we obtained the smoothing size with 11, 5 and 3 for the resolution of 25Kb, 50Kb and 100Kb respectively.
+In this paper, we obtained the smoothing size with 11, 5 and 3 on real data analysis for the resolution of 25Kb, 50Kb and 100Kb respectively, and set the smoothing size with 0 in simulation.

 N.perm                numeric.
 The number of iterations in permutation test